freenas/freenas-docs/userguide/sharing.rst

 and click |ui-add|.
 Use a descriptive name for the group like :samp:`local_smb_users`.

-Next, configure the SMB share dataset to assign permissions to this new group.
+Configure the SMB share dataset with permissions for this new group.
 When :ref:`creating a new dataset <Adding Datasets>`, set the :guilabel:`Share Type` to *SMB*.
 After the dataset is created, open the dataset :ref:`Access Control List (ACL) <ACL Management>` and add a new entry.
-Set :guilabel:`Who` to *Group* and select the SMB user accounts group for the :guilabel:`Group`.
+Set :guilabel:`Who` to *Group* and select the SMB group for the :guilabel:`Group`.
 Finish
-:ref:`defining the permissions <ACE Permissions>` for the SMB user accounts group.
-Any :ref:`members of this group <Groups>` now have authenticated access to the dataset.
+:ref:`defining the permissions <ACE Permissions>` for the SMB group.
+Any :ref:`members of this group <Groups>` now have access to the dataset.

 .. _smb_auth_share_acl_fig: